SalomePlatform/adao/doc/en/scripts/simple_3DVAR4.rst

 simplified Lorenz model.

-The following figure illustrates this information for the first variable (the others are similar), spread over the time interval [0,2] of measurement:
+The following figure illustrates this information for the first variable (the others are similar), spread over the time interval [0,2] of measurement or
+observation:

 .. _simple_3DVAR4Plus03:
 .. image:: scripts/simple_3DVAR4Plus03.png